Key Takeaways

 Civilian Use of Force During Riots and Looting

-Use physical force to stop active breaking and entering
+- Use reasonable physical force to stop active forced entry

 Business Owner Responsibilities and Rights